milliganci/Quasi-Stationary-MedCyclones/README.md

 - Radial Distance (AT)
 - Circle Distance (AT)

-Each metric is based on either propagation speed or spatial distance and taking into account either the total life cycle of a cyclone (FT, full-track stationarity) or only a part of it (AT, along-track stationarity).
-Through their variety, the five metrics thus allow different perspectives from which the (quasi-) stationarity properties of a cyclone can be captured.

 ![SketchNEW](https://github.com/user-attachments/assets/1039bd13-10c1-4464-8256-491f993829f6)
 *Figure 1: Sketch of how the stationarity metrics (based on spatial distance) are calculated.*